Context-Triggered Contingency Games for Strategic Multi-Agent Interaction: Conclusion

 \subsection{Context-Triggered Contingency Games.}

-Combining the above constructions, we get a multi-level game, where at every time step $t\in \mathbb{N}$ (i) the context $s(t)$ and (ii) the state $x^p(t)$ might change for every agent $p$.
+Combining the above constructions, we get a multi-level game, where at every time step $t\in \mathbb{N}$ the context $s(t)$ and state $x^p(t)$ may change for every agent $p$.
 The current context $s(t)$ is influenced in real-time by external inputs (i.e., enter requests issued by a human operator), the movement of environment agents (i.e., entering or leaving a specific region), and the movement of the ego agent (i.e., entering or leaving a specific region).
-The strategic game graph along with the computed strategy templates ensures that the logical dependencies of these context changes w.r.t.\ the given high-level objective $\varphi$ induce an optimal control problem at the current time step $t$ (as discussed in Sec.~\ref{sec:CGa} and Sec.~\ref{sec:CGb}), such that the behavior emerging from the real-time solution of this games and its model-predictive control implementation, indeed satisfies the ego agents objective $\varphi$.
+The strategic game graph along with the computed strategy templates ensures that the logical dependencies of these context changes w.r.t.\ the given high-level objective $\varphi$ induce an optimal control problem at the current time step $t$ (as discussed in Sec.~\ref{sec:CGa} and Sec.~\ref{sec:CGb}), such that the behavior emerging from the real-time solution of this game and its MPC implementation indeed satisfies the ego agent's objective $\varphi$.
 Note that this implies that one might solve a different game in every time step.